OpenHFT/Chronicle-Network/README.md

     by employing techniques used in low latency trading systems.

 # Transports
-Network current support TCP only.
+Network currently support TCP only.

 Planned support for
 * Shared Memory